-Evidence of Student Language Use (student work samples and/or video evidence)
+Evidence of student language use (student work samples and/or video evidence)

-- Multiple Criteria - N/A for this rubric

-► AUTOMATIC 1 ■ None
+- ► Multiple Criteria N/A for this rubric - ► AUTOMATIC 1 None

-- The candidate explains and identifies evidence that the students used or attempted to use the language function AND one additional language demand (vocabulary, syntax, or discourse).
-Note: The language demands discussed in the Assessment Commentary do not have to be the same as those discussed in Task 1. - It is not sufficient for the candidate to reference an artifact and make a general statement, for example, "As seen in the work samples, the student used the vocabulary in their work."
-The candidate must explain how the students used the identified language and reference or identify an example of that use from the artifact, e.g., "Students 1 and 2 used the vocabulary term 'theme' and then explained how the meaning, author's purpose, and/or function of themes supported their interpretations of the novel in their analyses.
-Student 3 correctly selected quotes representing themes from the text, but did not provide explanation of how those examples demonstrated themes and supported his interpretation of the text."
+- The candidate explains and identifies evidence that the students used or attempted to use the language function AND one additional language demand (vocabulary and/or symbols, syntax, or discourse).
+Note: The language demands discussed in the Assessment Commentary do not have to be the same as those discussed in Task 1. - It is not sufficient for the candidate to reference an artifact and make a general statement, for example, "As seen in the work samples, the students used the vocabulary in their work."
+The candidate must explain how the students used the identified language and reference or identify an example of that use from the artifact, e.g., "Students 1 and 2 used the vocabulary and also explicitly incorporated both data and science concepts (the two components of analysis identified) in their analyses.
+Student 3 used a mixture of vocabulary and everyday language in the analysis.
+There were clear references to data, but the references to concepts could only be inferred, so he needs more work on using science concepts in writing the analysis section of his lab report."

-• The candidate's identification of student's language use is not aligned with the language demands or limited to one language demand.
+The candidate's identification of student's language use is not aligned with the language demands or limited to one language demand.

-The candidate's description and/or evidence of students' language use is limited to only one language demand (vocabulary, function, syntax, or discourse).
+The candidate's description and/or evidence of students' language use is limited to only one language demand (vocabulary and/or symbols, function, syntax, or discourse).
+For example, the candidate would state, "As seen in Student B's sample work, she correctly used the vocabulary terms in complete sentences."

-- The candidate identifies language use that is unrelated or not clearly related to the identified language demands (function, vocabulary, and additional demands) addressed in the Assessment commentary.
-For example (language function is to justify the theme), "In the video, you can see the student with the pink shirt describing the characters from the novel." - Candidate's description or explanation of language use is not consistent with the evidence provided.
+- The candidate identifies language use that is unrelated or not clearly related to the language demands (function, vocabulary and/or symbols, and additional demands) addressed in the Assessment commentary. - Candidate's description or explanation of language use is not consistent with the evidence provided.

-- Candidate identifies specific evidence of student use of the language function and vocabulary along with at least one other language demand (syntax and/or discourse). - Candidate explains how evidence of student language represents their development of content understandings, which may include growth and/or struggles with both understanding and expressing content understandings. - Candidate explains and provides evidence of language use and content learning for students with distinct language needs.
+- Candidate identifies specific evidence of student use of the language function and vocabulary (and/or symbols) along with at least one other language demand (syntax and/or discourse). - Candidate explains how evidence of student language represents their development of content understandings, which may include growth and/or struggles with both understanding and expressing content understandings. - Candidate explains and provides evidence of language use and content learning for students with distinct language needs.